Showing posts with label reno parks. Show all posts

 -Wide Open Spaces: Huffaker Park is perfect for sports, running, and playing with your dog.

 -Amphitheater and Nature: An amphitheater at the top of the trail adds a unique touch.
-The park also features a small creek and interpretive signs about local flora and fauna.
+The park also features a small creek (next to trailhead) and interpretive signs along the trail about local flora and fauna.

 Notes: